 Linphone and linphonec are directly based on Liblinphone.

 - SIP user agent compliant with RFC 3261

 - Supports multiple calls simultaneously with call management features: hold on with music, resume, transfer...

 - Multiple SIP proxy support: registrar, proxies, outbound proxies

-- Presence using the SIMPLE standard in peer to peer mode
+- Presence using list subscription to presence server, or in peer to peer mode

 - DTMF (telephone tones) support using SIP INFO or RFC 2833

 Liblinphone leverages on mediastreamer2 engine for rendering audio & video streams, and as such takes advantages of all features implemented in mediastreamer2.